vickyl-ms/buddychat/README.md

 ﻿## Welcome to the buddy chat repo!

 This project contains a CommandLine (CLI) utility for running a 1:1 buddy chat program for a group.
+For each round, you send out a signup form where people can either enter their info or opt into using their previous signup information.

-#How to use:
+## How to use:
-##1.
-Create a signup form using https://forms.microsoft.com/ that gets name, email and various additional data fields.
+### 1. Create a signup form using https://forms.microsoft.com/ that gets name, email and various additional data fields.
 Download responses as csv files.
 This is an example of the kind of data you might want to collect in the signup form.

 ```
   "name": "Spike Spiegel",